The History of the Loyal Jones Appalachian Center at Berea College

 In 2005, McKinney stepped down as director, and the Center again found itself in transition and entered another year of interim leadership under Christopher Miller while it searched for its new director.

-LJAC since 2006
+LJAC Since 2006

 In Spring 2006, Chad Berry was appointed Director of the Appalachian Center and Goode Professor of Appalachian Studies.
-Berry embraced community programing and outreach, made the Center more student-focused, and continued the integration and strengthening of Berea’s Appalachian programs.
+Berry embraced community programming and outreach, made the Center more student-focused, and continued the integration and strengthening of Berea’s Appalachian programs.

 In May 2007, a group of 20 traveled from Berea to New York City to assist the Appalachian Coal Fields Delegation at the United Nations Commission on Sustainable Environments.
 This trip resulted in student organization, Bereans for Appalachia (BFA), that works toward making an impact on contemporary social and environmental issues in Appalachia.
 BFA focuses on developing and sustaining an inclusive community for people interested in the Appalachia region.
 They host events and sponsor activities that educate people about the region.
 They also work to raise awareness about issues in the region, such as health issues, environmental issues, diversity, and economics.
-They regularly bring regional musicians to campus, and participate in social activism, such as the annual “I LOVE MOUNTAINS DAY.”
+They regularly bring regional musicians to campus, and participate in social activism, such as the annual “I Love Mountains Day.”

 In 2008, the Berea College Board of Trustees passed a resolution to rename the center the Loyal Jones Appalachian Center in recognition of Loyal Jones’s distinguished career and notable accomplishments.
 The new plaque commemorating this naming was unveiled at a public ceremony held on May 2, 2009, and reads: